-A prospectus in electronic format may be made available on the websites maintained by the underwriters.
-In addition, the ADSs may be sold by the underwriters to securities dealers who resell the ADSs to online brokerage account holders.
-Other than the prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by the underwriter are not part of the prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriters in their capacity as underwriters and should not be relied upon by investors.
+A prospectus in electronic format may be made available on the website maintained by the underwriter.
+In addition, the ADSs may be sold by the underwriter to securities dealers who resell the ADSs to online brokerage account holders.
+Other than the prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by the underwriter are not part of the prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriter in its capacity as underwriter and should not be relied upon by investors.